omBABA333/FinalYear_Diploma_Project/README.md

 # Final_Project
-Contains management project and files about store website :)
+Yes, this was our final project, typical management application🥲.
-This is main branch,
+Holds medical store management code and other files about medical store website.
-Final code have to merge later.
+The main code is not commited to main branch, i will merge it later....Hem-Hem never;>